shawonsom/Linux_Basic_to_Advance/Linux_Basic_to_Advance/IP_assign_and_network.md

-# 🚀1.Setting up the environment (installing both Ubuntu and Redhat)
+# 🚀 Setting up the environment (installing both Ubuntu and Redhat)

 ## Networking